souvikg10/rasa-latest/README.md

-# rasa-latest
+# rasa-latest(v 0.11.3) - please note the repository is old and not maintained, so it is not the latest version anymore
-Simple demo to demonstrate the rasa core's latest version
+Simple demo to demonstrate the rasa core's version 0.11.3

 The steps are very simple. make sure you have docker installed